CFA® Derivative Investments

 Options Strategies

-At Level 3, Derivative Investments is more about the practical implication of Derivative Investments contracts and strategies, so candidates must have knowledge of Level 1 and Level 2 Derivative Investments.
-This will help candidates to grasp the basic concepts and move on to the more complex areas covered in CFA Level 3.
+Derivative Investments are dependent on, as opposed to (more or less) correlated with, another asset, and so have a unique role in portfolio construction and management.
+The Level 3 CFA curriculum is more about the practical implication of Derivative Investments contracts and strategies, so candidates must have the knowledge of Level 1 and Level 2 Derivative Investments: you need to grasp the basic definitions and concepts before moving on to the more complex areas covered in CFA Level 3.

-The best way to study for the exam is to practice with a Qbank across all chapters and readings.
-UWorld is releasing its CFA Level 3 test prep in 2023.
-Until then, candidates should review the requisite Qbanks offered by the CFA Institute.
-We also suggest candidates do the examples along with practice problems from the CFA official curriculum for Level 3.
+The best way to study for the exam is to practice with a QBank across all chapters and readings.
+UWorld’s CFA Level 2 exam prep allows you to review your progress and acts as a catalyst for expediting your preparation.
+We also suggest candidates attempt practice problems from the CFA Institute’s official curriculum for Level 2.